-- Family Connection welcomes families into the Washington public education system as partners in their child's education.
-This component occurs through a Family Connection Meeting which builds a relationship between the TK/kindergarten teacher and each child's family.
+- Family Connection welcomes families into the Washington K-12 system as partners in their child's education.
+This component occurs through a Family Connection Meeting which begins to build a relationship between the kindergarten teacher and each child's family.
 Legislation, Second Substitute House Bill 1723, passed in 2013, permits schools to use up to three full school days for the Family Connection Meetings without applying for a 180-day waiver from the State Board of Education. - 2.
-Early Learning Collaboration schools work with community-based early learning programs to promote a common understanding of school readiness so that children can transition smoothly into TK and/or kindergarten. - 3.
-Whole-child Assessment helps TK/kindergarten teachers learn about the skills and strengths of the children in their classrooms so they can meet each child's needs.
-The data collected during the WaKIDS Whole-child Assessment guides instruction and to inform the school, district, state policy, and practices.
+Early Learning Collaboration schools work together with community-based early learning programs to promote common understanding of school readiness so that children can transition smoothly into kindergarten. - 3.
+Whole-child Assessment helps kindergarten teachers learn about the skills and strengths of the children in their classrooms so they can meet the needs of each child.
+The data collected during the WaKIDS Whole-child Assessment is used to guide instruction and to inform the school, district, state policy, and practices.